omrijsharon/omrijsharon/README.md

 - @omrijsharon
 - Working on:
-  - Autonomous fpv/racer drones: simulations, control, planning, perception.
+  - Autonomous FPV/racer drones: simulations, control, planning, perception.
-  - GyroGlove: a remote control glove for fpv.
+  - MoCoGlove: a motion control glove that acts as a controller for FPV drones.
   - IR FPV system (LaserTag dogfights, Racing timers, etc...).
 With MSP OSD (BetaFlight, iNav compatible).
   - Multi-Agent Reinforcement Learning with agent-agent/s communication.
   - Extending Pytorch with easy to use implementations such as: HyperNetworks, MDN, Complex tensors and operators/layers, sharpened cosine similarity with loss, etc...